Data Centers in Szczecin

 Power Analysis

 Average Cost Of Power Industrial electricity is priced at €0.10/kWh as of December 2025.
-This rate remains lower than many neighboring EU countries, offering a clear cost advantage for power-hungry compute workloads.
+This rate remains lower than many neighboring EU countries, offering a clear cost advantage for power-intensive compute workloads.
 The energy mix is currently 70% coal-dominated, though renewable wind energy contributes approximately 20% to the grid.

 Market Access, Business & Tax Climate

-Regional Market Reach Szczecin is uniquely positioned to serve a population of over 400,000 locally and millions more across North-Western Poland and North-Eastern Germany.
+Regional Market Reach Szczecin is uniquely positioned to serve a local population of over 400,000 and millions more across North-Western Poland and North-Eastern Germany.
 It acts as a gateway for firms expanding across the Baltic Sea region.

 Natural Disaster Risk